-The arterial blood pressure is regulated by a variety of feedback mechanisms.
-These mechanisms operate through specific receptors present in the blood vessels and the heart send signals to the specific areas of the brain.
-After interpretation of the signals, the brain sends impulses via the components of the autonomic nervous system.
+Arterial blood pressure is regulated by a variety of feedback mechanisms involving specific receptors present in blood vessels and the heart.
+These receptors send signals to the specific areas of the brain that then send impulses to the autonomic nervous system.

 Autonomic Nervous System

-The vasomotor fibers of the sympathetic nervous system arise from the thoracic and the first two lumbar spinal nerves.
-They pass through the sympathetic chain and innervate the vasculature, heart and viscera through specific sympathetic nerves.
-In addition, they also innervate the peripheral vasculature through the spinal nerves.
+The vasomotor fibers of the sympathetic nervous system arise from the thoracic and the first 2 lumbar spinal nerves.
+They pass through the sympathetic chain and innervate the vasculature, heart, and viscera through specific sympathetic nerves.
+In addition, they innervate the peripheral vasculature through the spinal nerves.

-The sympathetic innervation of the small arteries and arterioles causes an increase in peripheral resistance and a rise in arterial blood pressure.
-In veins, when sympathetic stimulation causes vasoconstriction, the volume of blood in veins decreases and the venous return to the heart increases.
-In the heart, it causes an increase in heart rate and force of cardiac contractility, which increases the stroke volume.
-The overall result is the rise in cardiac output.
+The sympathetic innervation of the small arteries and arterioles enables an increase in peripheral resistance with a concomitant rise in arterial blood pressure.
+Sympathetic stimulation causes vasoconstriction in veins with a decreased volume of blood.
+This causes an increase in heart rate, the force of cardiac contractility, and stroke volume.
+The overall result is a rise in cardiac output.

-The sympathetic fibers are mainly vasoconstrictor in nature, however, a few vasodilator fibers are also present, depending upon the type of organ and tissues.
-The neurotransmitter which is secreted by the vasoconstrictor fibers of the sympathetic nerves is norepinephrine, which acts on the alpha receptors of the vascular smooth muscles to cause vasoconstriction.
+Sympathetic fibers are mostly vasoconstrictive in nature, but a few fibers are vasodilatory depending upon the type of organ and tissues.
+Norepinephrine neurotransmitter is secreted by the vasoconstrictor sympathetic nerve fibers.
+These acts on the alpha receptors of the vascular smooth muscles to cause vasoconstriction.

 When the sympathetic vasoconstrictor signals are sent to the vascular smooth muscles, the impulses are also transmitted to the adrenal medulla.
 The adrenal medulla secretes epinephrine and norepinephrine.
-While norepinephrine only causes vasoconstriction, epinephrine can sometimes cause vasodilation by the activation of beta receptors.
+While norepinephrine only causes vasoconstriction, epinephrine can sometimes cause vasodilation via activation of beta receptors.

 As discussed earlier, the parasympathetic fibers are important in controlling the heart rate.
-The vagus nerve carries the parasympathetic fibers to the heart.
-Its stimulation causes a decreased in heart rate as well as the cardiac contractility.
+The vagus nerve carries parasympathetic fibers to the heart.
+Its stimulation causes a decrease in heart rate as well as the cardiac contractility.

 - The vasodilator area, also referred to as A1, sends inhibitory signals to the vasoconstrictor area, hence causing vasodilation.

-- The sensory area, also called A2, receives sensory signals from the glossopharyngeal and the vagus nerves.
-The output signals control the activities of the vasoconstrictor and the vasodilator area.
+- The sensory area, also called A2, receives sensory signals from the glossopharyngeal and vagus nerves.
+The output signals control the activities of the vasoconstrictor and vasodilator area.

-The lateral portion of the vasomotor center also controls the cardiac activity by sending excitatory impulses to the sympathetic fibers, while the medial portion sends signals via the vagus nerve, thereby decreasing cardiac activity.
+The lateral portion of the vasomotor center controls cardiac activity by sending excitatory impulses to the sympathetic fibers, while the medial portion sends signals via the vagus nerve, thereby decreasing cardiac activity.